History of the All-Ireland Senior Hurling Championship: 1957–1959

 The hurling world witnessed a shock in 1957 when Waterford emerged from Munster after a nine-year period in the wilderness.
 A series of unexpected victories saw the men from ‘the Deise’ qualify for the All-Ireland final against neighbours Kilkenny.
 Waterford nearly confounded the critics as they led by six points with three-quarters of the game played.
 Kilkenny fought back to win by 4–10 to 3-12, thus coming in from the wilderness themselves to claim a first championship since 1947.

 In 1958 Waterford were unable to retain their provincial title as Tipperary fought back with one last kick by the great three-in-a-row team of the early part of the decade.
 Kilkenny also failed to retain their All-Ireland title as Tipp faced Galway in the championship decider.
 The men from the west received a bye into another final; however, it did little to revive the flagging fortunes of hurling in Connacht.
 Tipp got four goals against the wind in the first half to secure a 4–9 to 2–5 win.
 Following this defeat Galway retreated to the Munster championship, where they played for ten years.

 Waterford were back in the championship decider again in 1959 and, for the second time in three years, Kilkenny were the opponents.
 The game saw ‘the Cats’ leak five easy goals, allowing their south-eastern neighbours to clinch a 1–17 to 5–5 draw.
 The replay took place a few weeks later, with Eddie Keher lining out in his first championship decider.
 That game was an exciting affair also, with Waterford securing a 3–12 to 1–10 victory.
 It was their second-ever All-Ireland title.

 1960–1968

-The Tipperary team of the 1960s is remembered as one of the most successful and as one of the most physically intimidating of all-time.
-Similarly, they are regarded as one of the all-time great teams in the history of the competition.
+The Tipperary team of the 1960s is regarded as one of the most successful and physically formidable teams of all time.
+They are also considered among the greatest teams in the history of the competition.

 Of the nine All-Ireland finals to take place during this period Tipperary reached seven of them.
 In 1960 Tipperary were so confident of success that team manager Phil Purcell declared that: